dionjwa/catapult/README.md

 Then open the "test.ods" file in LibreOffice.
 You can edit the x, y, and scale values, and the images will be automatically updated.

+See demo/web/client.js for an example HTML5 implementation of a catapult client.

 ![screenshot](demo/catapult_demo.png)